 - 116 grams ripe unfed Sourdough Starter/culture ½ cup

 For the Filling

-Raisins soaked in 2 Tbsp orange juice or warm water to soften
+- 1/2 cup Golden Raisins or regular raisins soaked in 2 Tbsp orange juice or warm water to soften

 Proofing the bread

-Bake at 400 degrees for 35-45 minutes.
-The top should be a deep brown color.
+- Bake at 350 degrees for about 55 minutes.
+The top should be a golden brown color.
 If you are unsure if it's baked in the center, remove it from the loaf pan and tap the bottom of the bread.
 If it sounds hollow, it's ready.

 - Let rest for 30 minutes before slicing because the center will still be setting.